 Will solar panels get cheaper?
 What to expect for solar energy prices

-Finding the lowest possible price tag for your solar panel installation might sound like the best way to save money when you go solar.
-However, cutting your purchase price is only one way to maximize the cash back in your pocket.Solar is a big investment.
-If you want to maximize your long-term solar savings, it’s important to take the quality of your equipment into consideration.
-Not all solar panels are created equal – a more expensive panel might have a better warranty, or might be able to generate more electricity than a low cost option.
-You may hear suggestions to order the cheapest solar cells available on sites like Ebay but in taking that approach, you will lose quality and the real benefit of solar energy lies in it’s ability to convert sunlight into available power effectively.
-In short, perhaps you could make your purchase entirely focused around cutting costs in the short term but the pay back period of your solar panel system will take twice as long and your panels may never earn the return you expected.
+With all of this in mind, finding the lowest possible price tag for your solar panel installation might sound like the best way to save money when you go solar.
+However, cutting your purchase price is only one way to maximize the cash back in your pocket.
+You could make your purchase entirely focused on cutting costs in the short term but the payback period of your solar panel system might take twice as long and your panels may never earn the return you expected.

 If you’re wondering where to get cheap or discounted solar panels, there are a number of ways to evaluate the expense of solar based on location.
 Chinese solar panels are known for being some of the least expensive in the world, but products from Germany and the U.S. aren’t far behind.
 All have solar brands that offer world record performance.
 You’ll find that the more expensive panels tend to be monocrystalline solar panels, while thin film and polycrystalline are better for the very budget-conscious consumer.